plandex-ai/plandex/README.md

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start an anonymous trial (no email required) when you create your first plan with `plandex new`.
 Anonymous trial accounts are limited to 10 plans and 10 replies per plan.
 You can upgrade to a full account at any time with a name and email.

 Plandex Cloud accounts are free for now.
-In the future, it will have a monthly fee comparable to other popular AI co-pilot tools.
+In the future, there will be a monthly fee comparable to other popular AI tools.

+Plandex Cloud is a bring-your-own-API-key service.
+We call model providers on your behalf with your API key.
+You'll need your own account with the model provider.
+Any API costs incurred with the model provider are your responsibility.

 ## Self-hosting 🏠